Flinders Ranges National Park

 A rugged, 540 million-year-old landscape.
 Ruins of early homesteads and gnarled gum trees…

 Famous Australian Artist, Hans Heysen, quoted: “the bones of the earth laid bare”.
-It provides insight through exposure – layers, colours, vastness – an almost intimidating reminder that we are only on this earth for a short time.
+It provides insight through exposure – layers, colors, vastness – an almost intimidating reminder that we are only on this earth for a short time.

 Driving to the Flinders Ranges from Adelaide